 Jeremy is a great supporter of our local schools.
 He regularly visits schools in the constituency and enjoys meeting teachers and students to discuss a range of topics.
-Prior to the dissolution of Parliament on 6th November 2019, Jeremy enjoyed meeting local school visits to Parliament.

 Our area is rightly very proud of the quality of our local schools and teaching - and of the successes of local students.
 Local Schools and Colleges have an enviable reputation and standards are high.
 While there is further to go it was particularly pleasing to see a significant improvement in local primaries’ Key Stage 2 results (and some terrific individual results) as this has been a comparatively weak area across the county as a whole.